Preparing one of Boise's oldest churches for the

 Who is Capitol City Christian Church?

 Capitol City is a congregation of about 50 people.
 The demographic is an ethnically mixed and intergenerational ranging from young families to Christians who have been following Jesus for decades.
-The same congregation has been meeting in this building since 1910 and has gone through three different names: First Christian Church, Central Christian Church, and Capitol City Christian Church.
+The same congregation has been meeting in this building since 1910 and has gone by three different names: First Christian Church, Central Christian Church, and Capitol City Christian Church.

 What does a “merger” mean?